 Upload My CV

 What could possibly be the worst mistake you could make when it comes to your CV?
+But the biggest error of all in putting your CV together is simply this: being sloppy.

 Not targeting it to the kind of job you’re looking for is a biggie.
 Leaving out keywords that a scanner can pick up is another no-no. So is failing to list your achievements in ways the reader will find meaningful.